 – Journey women (this site has over 55,500 female subscribers, sharing their travel stories and tips).

-Mobility International is a U.S.-based national non-profit organization/ The mission of Mobility International U.S.A.
-(MIUSA) is to empower people with disabilities around the world through international exchange, information, technical assistance and training, and to ensure the inclusion of people with disabilities in international exchange programs.
+Mobility International USA is a U.S.-based national non-profit organization.
+MIUSA’s mission is to empower people with disabilities around the world through international exchange, information, technical assistance and training, and to ensure the inclusion of people with disabilities in international exchange programs.

 - Race and Ethnicity